Skip to content

 End Sub

-' -------- find_max
+' -------- chercher_max

-Function find_max(byRef T, ByVal ifin)
+Function chercher_max(byRef T, ByVal ifin)

 Dim i, imax

-For i = 1 To ifin
+For i=1 To ifin

 Next

-' Return the result
+' We return the result

 End Function